pingcap/docs-cn/alert-rules.md

 * Solution:

     * Find the cause of the issue by checking whether there is any TiKV machine that is down or being made offline.
-    * Watch the Region health panel and see whether `miss_peer_region_count` is continuously decreasing.
+    * Watch the Region health panel and see whether `miss-peer-region-count` is continuously decreasing.

 ### Warning-level alerts